Taipei Food & Sights

 Tamsui

-Tamsui is where the river meets the sea.
+Tamsui village is where the tamsui river meets the sea.
 It has a cute old street and preserved colonial buildings: Map

-The highlight is cycling along the river in a dedicated lane and crossing a bridge above the mangroves — very impressive: Cycle route
+The highlight is cycling along the river in a dedicated lane and crossing a bridge above the mangroves — I have never seen mangroves before so of course i had to go there: Cycle route

 Great place to watch the sunset; there are lots of small bars that serve cocktails: Sunset bars